Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge partial support from NSF TRIPODS Grant 1740855, DMS-2209975, 1613002, 1953191, 2015341, IIS 1741340, ONR grant N00014-17-1-2176, the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370, NSF grant 2023505 on Collaborative Research: Foundations of Data Science Institute (FODSI), the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and 814639, a grant from the Weill Neurohub, and a Chan Zuckerberg Biohub Intercampus Research Award.
+We gratefully acknowledge partial support from NSF TRIPODS Grant 1740855, DMS-2209975, 1613002, 1953191, 2015341, IIS 1741340, ONR grant N00014-17-1-2176, the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370, NSF grant 2023505 on Collaborative Research: Foundations of Data Science Institute (FODSI), the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and 814639, a grant from the Weill Neurohub, a Chan Zuckerberg Biohub Intercampus Research Award, and NIH R01GM152718.
 TMT acknowledges support from the NSF Graduate Research Fellowship Program DGE-2146752.
-YT was partially supported by NUS Start-up Grant A-8000448-00-00.
+YT was partially supported by NUS Start-up Grant A-8000448-00-00 and MOE AcRF Tier 1 Grant A-8002498-00-00.

 } \fi